LogtalkDotOrg/logtalk3/integration/NOTES.md

 achieved by generating a new GNU-Prolog top-level that includes Logtalk.
 See the `adapters/NOTES.md` file for details.

-The Tau Prolog integration scripts requires that the `NODE_PATH` environment variable be set to the `node_modules` directory path where you installed Tau Prolog and its dependencies.
+The Tau Prolog integration scripts require that the `NODE_PATH` environment variable be set to the `node_modules` directory path where you installed Tau Prolog and its dependencies.